lmigone/WetlandMapping_Toolkit/README.md

 ## Repository Overview

 ### GEE Code
 This repository contains two Google Earth Engine (GEE) scripts: **S1-preproc-Wetland-LULC** and **Annual-Wetland-LULC**.
 Both scripts generate annual and seasonal features for a single year, with the default period running from June 21st (the start of winter in the Southern Hemisphere) to June 20th of the following year (the end of autumn).
-Each script should be run once per year to generate its Land Use/Land Cover (LULC) classification.
+Each script should be run once per year to generate its Annual Land Use/Land Cover (LULC) map.

 #### S1-preproc-Wetland-LULC
 This script preprocesses Sentinel-1 imagery by applying: